 - a.
 Engineered system permit issuance: The LPI shall not issue a permit for an engineered system without first receiving a letter of approval from the Department. - b.
-Construction inspections: The LPI must inspect engineered disposal systems in accordance with Section 112(I).
+Construction inspections: The LPI must inspect engineered disposal systems in accordance with Section 12(I).
 In addition, the property owner shall retain the design engineer to inspect the construction of the system.
 The inspection must be sufficient for the engineer to determine that the system was installed as designed. - c.
-Engineer's statement of compliance: The design engineer shall submit a written statement that the system was installed in compliance with this rule and permit conditions toprovide the LPI, the owner and the Department with a written statement that the system was installed in compliance with these Rules and the conditions of the permit.
+Engineer's statement of compliance: The design engineer shall submit a written statement that the system was installed in compliance with this rule and permit conditions to the LPI, the owner and the Department .
 Any changes from the approved drawings and specifications must be noted.